paul-goodall/docker_data_science_lab/README.md

 ## Mac usage:

-Open a terminal and follow the commands below:
+Open a Terminal and follow the commands below:

 - Check the script to ensure you are happy with the default behaviour, or ammend as required
 - Make the script executable:  `chmod 755 run_ddsl.sh`